Dele Alli injury: Tottenham star ruled out until March with hamstring problem | Goal.com

 The news is a further blow to manager Mauricio Pochettino with England captain Harry Kane also ruled out until March with an ankle injury suffered against Manchester United earlier this month.

-Lucas Moura is also currently sidelined with a knee problem while Son Heung-min is away with South Korea at the Asia Cup, leaving Pochettino desperately short on forward options.
+Lucas Moura is also currently sidelined with a knee problem while Heung-min Son is away with South Korea at the Asian Cup, leaving Pochettino desperately short of forward options.

+The club also allowed Mousa Dembele to leave for Chinese side Guangzhou R&F last week.

+Tottenham have yet to make a first-team signing this season and it remains to be seen whether the club will now feel compelled to enter the market to ease their growing injury crisis.